-- Safety concerns with Disposal and Operator Handling.
+Safety concerns with Disposal and Operator Handling.

 It is common for legacy cleaning agents to be very highly alkaline or contain very high levels of solvents.
 Detergents of these types are often above regulatory limits for disposal to municipal water systems.
 They can require an additional neutralization step, or costly removal and disposal services.
 There are also concerns for the safety of the operators handling these materials.
-New technologies allow for Dober to create targeted cleaning agents that are just as, if not more effective at cleaning with friendlier components that are more mild in pH, contain no solvents, and have surfactants that are more easily biodegradable.
+New technologies allow for Dober to create targeted cleaning agents that are just as, if not more effective at cleaning with friendlier components that are milder in pH, contain no solvents, and have surfactants that are more easily biodegradable.